apragacz/django-rest-registration/CONTRIBUTING.md

 against all supported versions of Python and Django.

-Please note that tox is used when executing test by our CI setup (currently we are using Travis CI).
+Please note that tox is used when executing test by our CI setup (currently we are using Circle CI).

 Install `tox` globally, and then simply run: